SarahAndyshak/ParksDirectoryCopy.Solution/README.md

 ## Known Bugs

-* As of 31 March 2023, the search feature only works with complete names, locations, etc.
+* As of 31 March 2023, the search feature only works with complete names, locations, etc. This may be better to address in MVC search functions.

 ## License
 Enjoy the API!
 If you have questions or suggestions for fixing the code, please contact me!